 If they do orgasm then excellent, they will probably be hooked there and then.

 If they don't or can't orgasm, then put the e-stim kit to one side and enjoy each other as you normally would.

 After the session is over, talk about how it went.
 What did it feel like for them?
 Tell them how exciting was it seeing them using it.

 Hopefully, they will want to try it again.

 Take things slow and steady, literally one step at a time

 The most important thing is communication and respect.
-You partner will have a thousand questions about the the subject, so be prepared to patiently answer their questions to the best of your ability.
+You partner will have a thousand questions about the subject, so be prepared to patiently answer all of their questions to the best of your ability.